What is ESS-DIVE?

 Yet much of this important information remains unarchived, difficult to access or unusable since many scientists lack the resources, access and ability to archive and share their data using consistent methods.
 At the same time, across the sciences, the requirement for reporting data is not what it once was.
 It’s become more common for journals to demand access to open data and for researchers to establish standards for how research data is stored and used.
 Likewise, systems are being put in place to determine where that data will be stored to ensure long-term access to it by those who need it.

 ESS-DIVE is the DOE’s answer to the question of where to store data generated during ESS research activities.
 ESS-DIVE provides DOE scientists a centralized location to archive their environmental research data for long-term preservation, and the ability to publicly release data in standardized formats to enhance scientific collaboration and data reuse.

 What does ESS-DIVE do?

-ESS-DIVE enables the scientific community to archive critical environmental science data around consistent standards and protocols.
+ESS-DIVE enables the scientific community to archive and manage critical environmental data around consistent standards and protocols.
 It seeks to expand access to and use of data generated by DOE-funded research.

 |ESS-DIVE allows data contributors to archive, manage and share various types of data in consistent formats, and obtain digital object identifiers that can be used to cite and track usage of the data.||ESS-DIVE users are able to find and obtain data generated by ESS researchers that is organized for better interpretation, analysis, and integration.|